 Origin of Ancient Chinese Music

-In regard to the origin of ancient Chinese music, there are some different versions, including worshiping nature and praying for blessings, expressing feelings, entertaining, relaxing, etc.
+Concerning the origin of ancient Chinese music, there are some different versions, including worshiping nature and praying for blessings, expressing feelings, entertaining, relaxing, etc.

-Later, during the reign of the Yellow Emperor (about 2717 BC — 2599 BC), Ling Lun invented the Shi Er Lv or the Twelve Pitch Pipes using bamboo-made flutes, by listening and imitating the sound of the mythical Chinese Phoenix Fenghuang.
+Later, during the reign of the Yellow Emperor (about 2717 BC — 2599 BC), Ling Lun invented the Shi Er Lv or the Twelve Pitch Pipes using bamboo-made flutes by listening and imitating the sound of the mythical Chinese Phoenix Fenghuang.

 A Pair of Chinese Phoenixes Fenghuang, Picture by FY Ruyi.

-Development, History, and Main Genres of Traditional Chinese Music
+Development, History, and Main Genres

-Folk Music or Minjian Yinyue includes folk songs that came from and were sung by ordinary people, mostly about their daily lives and feelings.
+Folk Music, or Minjian Yinyue, includes folk songs that came from and were sung by ordinary people, mostly about their daily lives and feelings.